robertmand/FAIR-DaSH/_episodes/ep1.md

 The FAIR Principles refer to the terms: machine readability, metadata, persistent identifiers, access, and registration.
 Before we start looking at real data examples that use the FAIR principles, we will start by explaining these first.

 **Machine readability**
 Machine readability refers to how data can be structured or formatted so that they can be processed or read by a computer.
-A spreadsheet is a good example of machine-readable data, where each piece of data (number, word(s)) can be assigned a cell-address in the spreadsheet.
+A spreadsheet is a good example of machine readable data, where each piece of data (number, word(s)) can be assigned a cell-address in the spreadsheet.
 If a programmer knows that all data of a certain type (e.g. patient ID) are in the third column of a datasheet, a script can be written to easily retrieve all patient IDs.

-> ## Exercise
+> ## Exercise3: Machne readable digital objects
-> Based on this definition, does it mean that any digital object is a machine-readable?
+> Based on this definition, does it mean that any digital object is a machine readable?
 >> ## Solution:
 >> No, for any digital object to be machine readable, two key features should be fulfilled: structure and
 >> format.
 For instance, if you have a PDF with tabular data, this is not machine readable.
 Although the